 - Certain Health Professions and Nursing Loans

-Only payments made towards eligible loans will count as a part of the required 120 monthly payments needed for forgiveness.
+Only payments made towards eligible loans will count as a part of the required 120 payments needed for forgiveness.

-Eligible Payments: Borrowers are required to make 120 required monthly payments while in an eligible repayment plan.
-Eligible repayment plans include:
+Eligible Payments: Borrowers are required to make payments to cover 120 separate monthly payments while enrolled in an eligible repayment plan.
+Eligible repayment plans include the following plans:

 - Standard (or a plan where the payment is not less than the monthly amount required under the 10- year Standard repayment plan)